siddhartha-gadgil/automating-mathematics/content/posts/forward-reasoning-in-lean4.md

 We consider a second example to illustrate purely forward reasoning.
 This is much easier, so we can include the code to prove this (instantly, in the interpreter).

 The problem we consider is often one of the first abstract problems a student encounters in mathematics -- given a product with a left identity `$e_l$` and a right identity `$e_r$`, we have `$e_l = e_r$`.
-We can use evolution in two forms -- based on _elaboration_ or based on _tactics_.
+Proofs using evolution can take two forms -- based on _elaboration_ or based on _tactics_.
 We give the proof based on tactics as the notation is cleaner and tactics will be more familiar to most.
-Here is the first such proof.
+Here is such a proof.

 ```lean
 def left_right_identities1(α : Type)[Mul α](eₗ eᵣ: α)